benDA1078/Netflix-Data-Cleaning-Analysis-Visualization-/README.md

 # Netflix-Data-Cleaning-Analysis-Visualization-

-## The Dataset is originally from Kaggle by Author: *"ABDULRASAQ ARIYO"* - https://www.kaggle.com/datasets/ariyoomotade/netflix-data-cleaning-analysis-and-visualization
+## The Dataset is originally from Kaggle by Author: *"Shivam Bansal"* - https://www.kaggle.com/datasets/shivamb/netflix-shows

 My first personal projects!
 Will be asking the following questions:
 1.)
 Movies and TV Shows that are currently available?